qgis/QGIS-Documentation/source/docs/user_manual/preamble/preamble.rst

 source code via `github <https://github.com/qgis/QGIS-Documentation>`_ and online as HTML and PDF via http://documentation.qgis.org.
-Translated versions of this document can be downloaded in several formats via the documentation area of the QGIS project as well.
+Translated versions of this document can be downloaded in several formats via the documentation area of the |qg| project as well.
 For more information about contributing to this document and about translating it, please visit: http://www.qgis.org/wiki/.

 **Links in this Document**